-This paper studies a model of undirected consumer search with boundedlyrational agents.
-Consumers observe one price, can engage in costly search to learn the other prices, and then purchase from the firm with the lowest observed price.
-Each consumer searches only if the observed price exceeds their reservation price, which they dynamically update through one of two revision protocols: myopic best responses or imitation.
-Firms myopically optimize given the current distribution of reservation prices.
+This paper shows that many of the well-known pricing equilibria - the Diamond Paradox, Bertrand paradox, kinked demand equilibrium, and Edgeworth price cycles - all emerge from a single model of undirected consumer search with boundedly-rational agents.
+In our model, consumers observe one price, can choose to engage in costly search to learn the other prices, and then purchase from the firm with the lowest observed price.
+Each consumer searches only if the observed price exceeds their dynamically tuned reservation price.
+Firms optimize given the current distribution of reservation prices.
 Short run pricing is characterized by Edgeworth cycles.
-Each cycle ends when the firm with the larger installed base relents and monopolizes its residual demand.
-Convergence to the Diamond paradox occurs only if consumers adapt to search sufficiently infrequently.
-Convergence to a kinked demand equilibrium at the search cost can also occur, as can convergence to the Bertrand paradox.
-The Bertrand paradox emerges only temporarily when the search cost becomes arbitrarily small.
-Otherwise, prices cycle indefinitely.
+Rather than resetting as a mixed strategy, each cycle resets when the firm with the larger installed base relents by monopolizing its residual demand.
+Whether these cycles persist in the long run, or the pricing dynamic converges to Diamond, Bertrand, or a kinked-demand equilibrium depends on exogenous conditions that we outline.

-February 26, 2024
+August 14, 2024